Polyconseil/bizdatim/README.txt

 Rotating weekends/holidays are not supported (e.g., two days working, third day off).

-Business hour arithmetic is not (yet) supported.
+The business hour arithmetic is limited to additions.

 DEFINITIONS